Explore Firefighting Career Field

 Step 1: Check Deadlines, Review Info Packet & Work with Advisor

-Applications will be accepted through December 4, 2019 for the Spring 2020 Fire Academy Training that prepares you to become a firefighter in the state of Florida.
+Applications will be accepted through June 14, 2020 for the Fall Term - August 2020 Fire Academy Training that prepares you to become a firefighter in the state of Florida.

 The admissions process is two parts: the General EFSC Admissions Application and the limited access Public Safety Application so please review all of the information on this page and allow time for both parts of the process by the published Fire Academy deadlines.